revilowaldow/BITC/Sessions/2025/09 21 - Session 51.5.md

 Suspect collection location

-Messenger hawk arrived with a message indicating there may be
+Messenger hawk arrived with a message indicating there may be a delay

 Missive contained the word "south"

+A following ship